• Dual-action formula combines two proven psoriasis treatments

 Before ordering this treatment, you may have to complete an online consultation

-Dovobet provides a complete treatment approach in one product:
+Dovobet offers a combined treatment approach in one product:

-• Calcipotriol regulates skin cell growth, flattening thick plaques.
+• Calcipotriol helps normalise skin cell growth, reducing plaque thickness

 Directions